jackofshadows7/hyperspot/docs/MODKIT_UNIFIED_SYSTEM.md

 ## Best practices

 * Handlers are thin; domain services are cohesive and testable.
-* Keep DTO mapping in `api/rest/dto.rs`; don’t leak HTTP types into domain.
+* Keep DTO mapping in `api/rest/dto.rs`; don't leak HTTP types into domain.
 * Prefer `ArcSwap`/lock-free caches for read-mostly state.
 * Use `tracing` with module/operation fields.
 * Keep migrations in `infra/storage/migrations/` and run them in `DbModule::migrate`.
+* For SSE: use bounded channels, domain events with adapters, and per-route injection.